 - Sr. Manager, Engineering & IT

 When looking at the larger ITDM audience, they are all very different.
 They have different affinities and interests and express themselves differently on social media.
 In this case, we’re looking at just one small IT audience segment.

 What Media Publications Do ITDMs Read?

 The research below shows the top business and technology media publications that ITDMs follow on social media in order of affinity.
 Most of these media outlets are what you would expect–the New York Times, Wall Street Journal, WIRED, The Economist, and Harvard Business Review.
 When ITDMs are interested in technology news, they read Engadget, The Verge, ArsTechnica, ZDNet, and Fast Company.

 This type of data is invaluable for a variety of reasons.
 If you work in public relations, these are media outlets that you can prioritize as part of your PR strategy.
 If you oversee a digital team, you may want to do a brand sponsorship or buy display advertising.
-Knowing what ITDMs are reading and sharing can result in successful and high-performing digital and PR programs.
+Knowing what ITDMs read and share can result in successful, high-performing digital and PR programs.

 The ITDM audience is also interested in reading blogs from technology companies like Google Cloud, Amazon AWS, and Microsoft Azure.
 In addition, they appreciate content from vendors/solutions providers in the enterprise software space, such as SAP, Oracle, and IBM.